Assignment 1 — Product Design

 A well-developed app has many moving components — login, sign-up, active, inactive states and so on.
 While you do not have to include every single possibility that your user will encounter, it should be sufficient for your users to test it satisfactorily.

 Similar to Milestone 6, you must now test your high fidelity mockup or prototype with real users.
 At this stage, your mockup should be more complete, so there should be less shuffling around paper or clicking through slides.
 You can still step in for the computer for any screens or states which you have not added, or for interactions like drag and drop, which are less easy to prototype, but there should be less intervention on your part.

 As you should already be fairly confident in your information structure and basic user interaction, you can instead focus on design details, usability and user experience.
-For instance, you may wish to check if the chosen colour and design of your primary call to action button is sufficiently differentiated and noticeable.
-In addition, because you are using "production" colours, fonts and UI elements, you can test for a wider range of issues, such as legibility, affordance3 and engagement.
+For instance, you may wish to check if the chosen colour and design of your primary call to action (opens in a new tab) button is sufficiently differentiated and noticeable.
+In addition, because you are using "production" colours, fonts and UI elements, you can test for a wider range of issues, such as legibility, engagement, and affordance (an object's properties that show the possible actions users can take with it, thereby suggesting how they may interact with that object).

 However, remember that the primary goal of the testing is still to observe the user interact with the app.
 If you need to ask specific questions about elements of the design which the user did not comment on during testing, you should only do so at the end of the test.

 With the previous draft's user testing results, you should come to a good conclusion on what your MVP should act and look like.
 The final interactive prototype should be complete and sufficiently detailed to be handed off to a developer to realise them.
 Your prototype should include the onboarding, first use, and (if applicable) login flows.
 Refer to Phase 0 instructions for the expected submission format for each of the prototyping tools.